Photo by Markus Winkler on Unsplash

 $$\frac {1}{N} \sum{i=1}^{N} (y{pred} - y_{true})^2$$

-tf.keras.losses.MeanSquaredError method is applied as a loss function for compiling a model while training in tensorflow.
+tf.keras.losses.MeanSquaredError method is applied as a loss function for compiling a model while training in tensorflow

 Further Reading

-This blog will help to touch base with loss functions in neural networks and how to use them with tensorflow library.
+library.
 But if you're interested to expand the knowledge of loss functions in detail specific to your problem then I would suggest the below articles to read,

 Enjoy reading!